 Alec Baldwin trial on hold as judge considers defense request to dismiss case over disputed ammo

 SANTA FE, N.M.
-(AP) — Alec Baldwin ’s involuntary manslaughter trial was put on hold Friday while the judge considers a defense motion to dismiss the case over disputed ammunition.
+(AP) — Alec Baldwin ’s involuntary manslaughter trial in New Mexico was put on hold Friday while the judge considers a defense motion to dismiss the case over disputed ammunition evidence.

-Judge Mary Marlowe Sommer sent the jury home for the day after a hearing on the issue that was supposed to precede resumption of the trial raised more questions and called for further testimony.
+Judge Mary Marlowe Sommer sent the jury home for the day and told them to return Monday after a hearing on the issue raised more questions and prompted her to call for further testimony outside the presence of jurors.

-The defense filed its motion over what it says is ammunition evidence the prosecution hid from them that may be related to the shooting death of cinematographer Hannah Gutierrez-Reed on the set of the film “Rust” in 2021.
+The defense argued that prosecutors hid evidence from them about the ammunition that may be related to the shooting death of cinematographer Halyna Hutchins on the set of the film “Rust” in 2021.

+“We don’t know if it’s a live ammunition match or not,” Baldwin’s attorney Luke Nikas told the judge.
+“But we do know that the state had it, and it’s disclosable.”

+The prosecution has said that the ammunition was not connected to the case and was not hidden.

-The issue came up Thursday during defense questioning of sheriff’s crime scene technician Marissa Poppell.
-Baldwin lawyer Alex Spiro suggested with his questions that Poppell and other authorities had been overly cozy with the film’s firearms supplier Seth Kenney and had insufficiently investigated whether he was responsible for the fatal ammunition reaching the set.
+The issue came up Thursday on the second day of trial during defense questioning of sheriff’s crime scene technician Marissa Poppell.
+Baldwin lawyer Alex Spiro suggested with his questions that Poppell and other authorities had been too cozy with the film’s firearms supplier Seth Kenney and had insufficiently investigated whether he was responsible for the live bullets reaching the set.

+Special prosecutor Kari Morrissey established in her questioning that the source of the ammunition was Troy Teske, a friend of the father of the film’s armorer, Hannah Gutierrez-Reed, who has already been convicted of involuntary manslaughter for her role in Hutchins’ death.
+She was sentenced to 18 months in prison and is appealing her conviction.

 Dalton reported from Los Angeles.